 In a nutshell, time clock rounding means that the actual work hours of your nonexempt employees are rounded up or down by set increments.
 Depending on the type of your business and general industry practices, you can round work hours in 5-minute and 15-minute increments or to 1/10th of an hour (more on that in a moment).

 These days, thanks to GPS-enabled time tracking and payroll automation, fishing for small deviations from regular clock-ins and clock-outs has become much easier.
 And yet, some small-business owners still use rounding to calculate their employees’ wages.

 The short answer is: Yes.
 The Department of Labor (DOL) allows employers to round time up or down within 15-minute increments, but there’s a catch.
 This method can’t be used as a means of cutting labor costs or favor the employer in any way.

 Here are a few things to keep in mind when rounding work hours:

 - If you choose to round to 15-minute increments, you need to observe the 7-minute rule; for every 1 to 7 minutes that are rounded down, there is a corresponding timeframe of 8 to 14 minutes that are rounded up to the nearest quarter-hour and counted towards total work time

-- Timesheet rounding should be performed in a way that doesn’t favor the employer but rather “averages out so that the employees are fully compensated for all the time they actually work”.
+- Time clock rounding should be performed in a way that doesn’t favor the employer but rather “averages out so that the employees are fully compensated for all the time they actually work”.
 If it’s impossible to ensure a “neutral” outcome, rounding should favor the employee

 - The maximum rounding increment allowed by FLSA is 15 minutes so anything greater than that exposes your business to potential legal trouble